rahulkrsna/Top-Movies/README.md

 The following **optional** features are implemented:
 - [ ] User sees an error message when there's a networking error.
+- [ ] Movies are displayed using a CollectionView instead of a TableView.

 The following **additional** features are implemented: